How to Choose the Best Interactive Display for Business?

 Resolution can play a vital part in the experience your meeting room offers to both employers and employees.

-Because the quality of interaction is paramount to our displays, AG Neovo uses a 4K resolution for all of AG Neovo Meetboard interactive displays for business.
+Because the quality of interaction is paramount to our displays, AG Neovo uses a 4K resolution for Meetboard 3 interactive displays for business.

 Naturally, size matters too.